Siyata Mobile Inc. (SYTA) Shares Decline Despite Market Challenges

 Sponsored

-The average price predicted for Siyata Mobile Inc. (SYTA) by analysts is $0.50, The public float for SYTA is 62.78M, and at present, short sellers hold a 3.72% of that float.
-On April 13, 2023, the average trading volume of SYTA was 4.73M shares.
+The average price point forecasted by analysts for Siyata Mobile Inc. (SYTA) is $0.50, The public float for SYTA is 62.13M, and currently, short sellers hold a 3.14% ratio of that float.
+The average trading volume of SYTA on April 17, 2023 was 4.75M shares.

 SYTA’s Market Performance